 - Trans fat

-The daily value percentages are pretty easy to understand.
-All of the percentages are based off of a 2,000 calorie diet.
+So all of the percentages are based on a 2,000 calorie diet.
 The percentage tells you how much of that substance is in that food compared to your recommended daily intake amount.
+If you’re recommended DVP is 100 grams of protein (which it’s not), then 20 grams would have a 20% next to it.
+Simple right?
+Easy peasy!

 Ingredients To Avoid Like The Plague

-Did you know that many of the foods that are approved by the FDA are actually banned in other countries?
+Did you know?
+Many of the foods that are approved by the FDA are banned in other countries.
 Yes, it’s true!
-There are many foods that do incredible harm to us, yet the ones who are supposed to protect us allow these foods to be fed to the people of this nation and our children.
+There are deadly poisons in our foods and the ones who are supposed to protect us allow these foods to be fed to the people of this nation and our children.
 It’s no wonder 160 million Americans are obese, 75 million suffer from high blood pressure, and 8 in 10 people have a leaky gut.
 [1, 2]

 Stay away from these deadly toxins:

-- Yellow 6 (Sunset Yellow) Banned in Norway and Finland because it contains carcinogenics.
+- Yellow 6 (Sunset Yellow) Banned in Norway and Finland because it contains carcinogens.

 - Blue 2 (Indigo Carmine) Prohibited in Norway.

-- Red 40 (Allura Red) This is banned in Europe because of hyperactivity caused in children.
+- Red 40 (Allura Red) This is banned in Europe because of hyperactivity produced in children.

 High Fructose Corn Syrup-